 - Submitted plan to complete all prerequisites prior to enrollment (form is included).

-- Overall grade point average of 3.0 on prerequisite courses completed for the COTA-TO-MOT program.
+- Overall grade point average of 3.0 on prerequisite courses completed for the MOT Bridge program.

-- Recommendation Form completed by a licensed occupational therapist who can document a minimum of 1 month of COTA clinical experience with that individual therapist.
+- MOT Bridge Applicant Recommendation Form completed by a licensed occupational therapist who can document a minimum of 1 month of COTA clinical experience with that individual therapist.

 - One additional letter of recommendation from a supervising OTR will be accepted.
-This can be an additional Recommendation form or a narrative letter summarizing COTA work experience.
+This can be an additional MOT Bridge Applicant Recommendation Form or a narrative letter summarizing COTA work experience.